alvinlai808/Synth-Trainer/docs/Deliverables/5.0 Requirements Specification/README.md

 The Synth Trainer is divided into three subsystems.
 The first section is the graphical user interface secion which controls what the user views.
 The second section is the server section which handles sending and retrieving data.
 The third section is the database secton.
 This section will store all the information for the users and modules.

 ### **5.3.2** - Graphical User Interface (GUI) Section
-**5.3.2.1** - The GUI subsystem shall be displayed in a web page
+**5.3.2.1** - The GUI subsystem shall be displayed in a web page.

 **5.3.2.2** - The GUI subsystem shall consist of five separate pages.

-**5.3.2.3** - One GUI subsystem page shall contain the main information the user has to navigate the web application<br>
+**5.3.2.3** - One GUI subsystem page shall contain the main information the user has to navigate the web application.<br>
 This page will be known as the Main Page.

 **5.3.2.4** - The Main Page shall display instructions for proper use of the web application.

 **5.3.2.5** - The Main Page shall provide buttons which allow the user to navigate the application.

-**5.3.2.6** - A second GUI subsection shall allow the user to input their information to login/register for the web application<br>
+**5.3.2.6** - A second GUI subsection shall allow the user to input their information to login/register for the web application.<br>
-This page will be known as the login page.
+This page will be known as the Login Page.

+**5.3.2.6.1** - The Login Page shall provide text input fields for login/registration purposes.

+**5.3.2.6.2** - The Login Page shall provide buttons to submit login/registration information.

-**5.3.2.7** - A third GUI subsection shall list the available modules the user can attempt<br>
+**5.3.2.7** - A third GUI subsection shall list the available modules the user can attempt.<br>
-This page will be known as the modules page
+This page will be known as the Modules Page.

-**5.3.2.8** - A fourth GUI subsection shall present the user with a full synth<br>
+**5.3.2.8** - A fourth GUI subsection shall present the user with a full synthesizer.<br>
-This page will be known as the sandbox page
+This page will be known as the Sandbox Page.

+**5.3.2.8.1** - The Sandbox Page shall provide waveform oscillators.

+**5.3.2.8.1.1** - The Sandbox Page shall provide a knob to select between various waveforms.

+**5.3.2.8.1.2** - The Sandbox Page shall provide a button to mute the oscillator.

+**5.3.2.8.2** - The Sandbox Page shall provide an amplitude envelope.

+**5.3.2.8.2.1** - The Sandbox Page shall provide a knob to modify the attack time.

+**5.3.2.8.2.2** - The Sandbox Page shall provide a knob to modify the decay time.

+**5.3.2.8.2.3** - The Sandbox Page shall provide a knob to modify the sustain time.

+**5.3.2.8.2.4** - The Sandbox Page shall provide a knob to modify the release time.

+**5.3.2.8.3** - The Sandbox Page shall provide a 22 key keyboard.

-**5.3.2.9** - A fifth GUI subsection shall present the user with their account information<br>
+**5.3.2.9** - A fifth GUI subsection shall present the user with their account information.<br>
-This page will be known as the profile page
+This page will be known as the Profile Page.

+**5.3.2.9.1** - The Profile Page shall list account information.

-**5.3.2.10** - The profile page shall list account information and a progress bar which informs the user how many modules he/she has completed.
+**5.3.2.9.2** - The Profile Page shall display a progress bar which informs the user how many modules he/she has completed.

+**5.3.2.9.3** - The Profile Page shall display a list of the user's achievements.

 ### **5.3.3** - Server section

 **5.3.3.1** - The server section shall examine user textboxes to ensure valid data.

 **5.3.3.2** - The server section shall notify the user if incorrect data is input.